 In the turbulent and uncertain times ahead, we will need extraordinary fortitude and courage.
 Trials can improving perseverance or active endurance.

 Hananiah made a significant mistake: prophesying good when God had called for destruction.
 While God's will is for good, the timing makes all the difference.

 Every Christian longs for the return of Jesus Christ, and we search for fulfillments of the signs signaling that wonderful prophetic event.
 The seemingly rapid increase in natural disasters and heavenly spectacles can excite us to a fever pitch.
-Richard Ritenbaugh cautions that we need make sure that our understanding and interpretation of such signs align with what the Bible says about them.
+Richard Ri. . .

 How can we evaluate whether our Feast is 'good' or not?
-Using God's criticism of Israel's feasts in Amos 5, John Ritenbaugh shows that the pilgrimage locations of Bethel, Beersheba, and Gilgal provide instruction about what God wants us to learn from His feasts.
+Using God's criticism of Israel's feasts in Amos 5, John Ritenbaugh shows that the pilgrimage locations of Bethel, Beersheba, and Gilgal provide instruction about what God wants us to learn from His f. . .